Uranium in Africa

 Several companies are exploring for uranium in Tanzania.

-ARMZ's Uranium One is undertaking a definitive feasibility study for its Mkuju River project in the Namtumbo district of southern Tanzania, incorporating the Nyota prospect, 470 km southwest of Dar es Salaam.
+ARMZ's Uranium One is undertaking a definitive feasibility study for its Mkuju River project in the Namtumbo district of southern Tanzania, incorporating the Nyota deposit which is the main part of it, 470 km southwest of Dar es Salaam.
 Government environmental and other approvals are well advanced and Mantra Tanzania Ltd was granted a Special Mining Licence for the project in April 2013.
-The government has allocated 345 km2 of land inside the 50,000 km2 world heritage Selous Game Reserve to the project - 0.7% of its area, and with hypothecation of some $5 million per year of mine taxes (ten times the Reserve’s present budget) to its management.
-The UNESCO World Heritage Committee in July 2012 accepted the Tanazanian government request to excise the area required for mining.
+The government has allocated 345 km2 of land inside the 50,000 km2 world heritage Selous Game Reserve to the project – 0.7% of its area – and with hypothecation of some $5 million per year of mine taxes (ten times the Reserve’s present budget) to its management, along with investing US$800,000 in anti-poaching activities.
+The UNESCO World Heritage Committee in July 2012 had accepted the Tanzanian government request to excise the area required for mining.

-Uranium One expected to start mining in 2013, eventually producing 1400 tU/yr.
-JORC-compliant measured and indicated resources of 36,000 tU and inferred resources of 10,000 tU with average grade 0.026%U are quoted at 100 ppm cut-off (November 2011).
+Uranium One expected to start mining in 2013, eventually producing 1400 tU/yr, but has deferred the project.
+CIM-compliant resources are 58,620 tU, including measured and indicated resources of 48,000 tU and inferred resources of 10,600 tU with average grade 0.026%U at 100 ppm cut-off (March 2013).
 These are extensive, in sandstone at shallow depths, and will be mined in multiple pits feeding a single mill with conventional acid leach and resin in pulp recovery.
+ISL mining using acid may be employed, especially for the 13% of resources outside designed pits and also below the water table.
+One-third of the total resource is below the water table, so the ISL potential could be greater.
 Capital costs are estimated at US$ 430 million for the treatment plant and infrastructure, mining will be contracted.
 A preliminary feasibility study on heap leaching lower grade ore as phase 2 of the project is under way, and results look very promising.

 The project was commenced by Australia's Mantra Resources Ltd, which was taken over by ARMZ in mid 2011 for $1.16 billion, allowing Uranium One ( then 51% owned by ARMZ) to take over development of the Mkuju River project and other exploration activities.
-Uranium One has an option to acquire Mantra from ARMZ.
+Uranium One has an option to acquire Mantra from ARMZ, but has notified its intention to terminate the option in mid-2014.
 However, the Tanzanian government is claiming $196 million in capital gains tax from ARMZ, plus $9.8 million in stamp duty.

 In the south, close to Uranium One's Mkuju River project and with similar geology, Australia's Uranex NL is developing its Mkuju Uranium project, with Likuyu North and other deposits which have significant mineralisation.
 A mineral resource estimate for Likuyu North in 2012 suggested about 2350 tU.